The Hour (2011 TV series): Series two

 The second series takes place in 1957.
 A new Head of BBC News, Randall Brown (Peter Capaldi) has taken over, to whom Bel must report while attempting to prevent the programme's now famous and increasingly dissolute presenter Hector Madden from defecting to rival ITV.
 Freddie, having spent time in France and married a French woman, Camille, is taken back as a co-presenter to the fury of Hector.
 In trying to hold on to Hector, Bel becomes involved with the ITV magazine producer Bill Kendall.
 Two big issues dominate the series and join together: vice in London's Soho and the nuclear race.

-Hector, despite marital problems, frequents a Soho nightclub, El Paradis, run by Raphael Cilenti, whose leading dancer is Kiki Delaine.
-During a party hosted by Hector and his wife Marnie at their apartment two policemen arrive to arrest Hector on suspicion of beating up Kiki, which Hector denies.
-Hector's wife, Marnie, allows him to stay at the police station and spends the night at their home before she goes for an audition to get on a cookery show.
-She finally goes to take him home, but is now determined not to endure his extra-marital affairs, telling him their marriage is now for appearances only.
+Despite marital problems, Hector frequents a Soho nightclub run by Raphael Cilenti, El Paradis, whose leading dancer is Kiki Delaine.
+During a party hosted by Hector and his wife Marnie at their apartment, two policemen arrive to arrest Hector on suspicion of beating up Kiki, which Hector denies.
+Marnie leaves Hector at the police station and spends the night alone before auditioning for a cookery show.
+She finally goes to bring him home, but is now determined not to endure his extra-marital affairs, telling him their marriage is now for appearances only.
 Freddie and Bel pursue the story about the attack on Kiki.

-Racial tension is on the rise across London, following the arrival of Commonwealth immigrants, and Freddie's is keen to feature the issue and decides to interview a fascist (Trevor) the same day that board members come to the studio.
+Racial tension is on the rise across London, following the arrival of Commonwealth immigrants, and Freddie is keen to feature the issue.
+He decides to interview a fascist, Trevor, on the same day that board members come to the studio.
 Camille suffers xenophobic abuse from fascists.
 Bel meanwhile decides that The Hour will run on the Wolfenden Report, but she finds it impossible to get participants.